KyleMcComb/Pathfinder/README.md

 ## Useful Links
-Below are some links that might be helpful in createing/running docker containers and virtual environmnents if this is the first time using these resources.
-If you have used Docker or Virtual Environments before or are familar with similar technologies these resources can be ignored.
+Below are some links that might be helpful in creating/running docker containers and virtual environments if this is the first time using these resources.
+If you have used Docker or Virtual Environments before or are familiar with similar technologies these resources can be ignored.
 * [Docker Getting Started Tutorial](https://github.com/docker/getting-started)
 * [Overview of Docker Build Docker Documentation](https://docs.docker.com/build/)
 * [Containerize an application Docker Documentation](https://docs.docker.com/get-started/02_our_app/)